phil3k3/cqrs-rust/README.md

     'Command Server'-->>'Event Listener B': User 'Bob' created
 ```

-# WARNING: Don't use in production
+As this project is still early stage, it's advised not to use it in production-grade environments.
+Contributions are welcome.